EliottZemour/EliottZemour.github.io/about.md

 My main interests are computational mathematics, ML, reinforcement learning, and most importantly AI safety and ethics.

 This website aims to present the projects carried out during my bachelor and master studies, as well as some side projects that I did for fun.
-Feel
+My GitHub is [EliottZemour](https://github.com/EliottZemour).
+You can drop me an email anytime at [zemoureliott@protonmail.com](mailto:zemoureliott@protonmail.com).

 <h2>Skills</h2>